 - Gavin Ewbank has your match preview and prediction.

-- Our Intelligence Report gives us more about New York City FC with the help from Jake Gofman of SB Nation’s NYCFC blog, Hudson River Blue.
+- Our Intelligence Report gives us more about the Pigeons from Jake Gofman of SB Nation's NYCFC blog, Hudson River Blue.

-- This week's PawedCast includes our key match-ups and more predictions, plus an exclusive interview with Orlando City midfielder Pierre Da Silva.
+- This week's PawedCast includes our key match-ups and more predictions, plus an interview with Pride forward Chioma Ubogagu.